-An authorised member of staff may search a pupil's outer clothing, pockets, possessions, desks or lockers.
+An authorised member of staff may search a pupil's outer clothing, pockets, possessions, desk or locker.

-Outer clothing includes:
+'Outer clothing' includes:

-- Any item of clothing that is not worn immediately over a garment that is being worn wholly next to the skin or being worn as underwear (e.g. a jumper or jacket being worn over a t-shirt) - Hats, scarves, gloves, shoes, boots
+- Any item of clothing that isn't worn wholly next to the skin or immediately over underwear (e.g. a jumper or jacket being worn over a t-shirt) - > Hats, scarves, gloves, shoes or boots